Waar: Production

-The title "waar", is an Hindi-Urdu language word meaning "to strike" or "attack" or "Assault".
+The title "waar" is a Hindi-Urdu language word meaning "to strike" or "attack" or "assault".
 Waar is primarily an English language film with some dialogue in Urdu.
-According to the producer, Hassan Waqas Rana, it was considered dubbing the movie in Urdu but the idea was dropped as it would have compromised the lead role played by Shaan Shahid.
-The story highlights the aspect of terrorism in Pakistan.
-It was written by Hassan Waqas Rana.
+According to producer and writer, Hassan Rana, dubbing the film in Urdu was considered but the idea was dropped as he said it would have compromised the lead role played by Shaan Shahid.
+Produced by Rana (owner and CEO of Mindworks Media) and retired Pakistan Army brigadier Syed Mujtaba Tirmizi, the film is based on the topic of terrorism in Pakistan.
+The budget was variously said to be PKR: 170 million to PKR: 200 million.

 Casting and crew

-Initially, it was reported that Tom Delmar who has worked as stunt director in Hollywood movies would direct; later Lashari was chosen as the director who was working with Rana on another project.
-It is Bilal Lashari's debut as a director, who has directed music videos and assisted Shoaib Mansoor in the film Khuda Kay Liye.
-Ali Azmat and Meesha Shafi, who are known for singing, made their acting debut in the film.
-Originally Ali Azmat's and Ayesha Khan's roles were limited to guest appearance that were later expanded to full roles.
+Initially, it was reported that Tom Delmar who has worked as a stunt director in Hollywood films would direct; later Bilal Lashari was chosen as the director while he was working with Rana on another project.
+It is Lashari's debut as a director, who had previously directed music videos and assisted Shoaib Mansoor in the film Khuda Kay Liye.
+Singers Ali Azmat and Meesha Shafi made their acting debuts with the film.
+Originally Azmat and Aisha Khan's roles were limited to a guest appearance but were later expanded into an extended cameo.
 Hamza Ali Abbasi, who intended to work as an assistant director, was later cast as an actor.

 Filming

-The film is produced by MindWorks Media and includes 400 visual effects.
+Produced by MindWorks Media, the film includes 400 visual effects.
 It took three years to complete Waar.
 Locations included Karachi (Pakistan), Rome (Italy), Istanbul (Turkey), Lahore (Pakistan), Islamabad, Swat Valley.
-It was reported in the media that the film was shot in collaboration with the Inter-Services Public Relations (ISPR), the media wing of Pakistan Army; director Bilal Lashari denied any such collaboration saying that the confusion might have arisen as MindWorks Media worked on the documentary The Glorious Resolve with ISPR when Waar was being filmed.
+It was reported in the media that the film was shot in collaboration with the Inter-Services Public Relations (ISPR), the media wing of Pakistan Armed Forces; director Lashari denied any such collaboration saying that the confusion might have arisen as MindWorks Media worked on the documentary The Glorious Resolve with ISPR when Waar was being filmed.

-The budget was variously said to be PKR: 170 million and PKR: 200 million.